Pau Alsina

 Pau Alsina (22 January 2008 – 21 July 2025) was a Spanish motorcycle racer.
 He died from injuries sustained in an accident at MotorLand Aragón.
 He was competing in the 2025 FIM JuniorGP World Championship at the time of his death.

 Career

 Born in Sallent de Llobregat (Barcelona) in January 2008, Alsina started riding motorcycles when he was just three years old.
 At the age of six, Alsina was involved in motocross and also in supermoto and dirt-track events.
 At the age of 11, he competed in the Spanish Moto4 Championship and later in the European Motorcycle Championship, eventually signing for the Estrella Galicia team.
 Alsina combined his studies with the world of competition.
-At 16, Alsina joined the Estrella Galicia team in the JuniorGP championship, where he finished 13th overall after scoring points in every event, marking his debut in the category.
+At the age of 16, Alsina joined the Estrella Galicia team in the JuniorGP championship, where he finished 13th overall after scoring points in every event, marking his debut in the category.

 Alsina competed in the European Talent Cup season with Artbox.